The basics of the convert to lines and tones function (EX)

 Adjusting 3D lines

-If you select [Vector layer] in ①, you can specify the brush shape for the 3D line drawing from the pull-down menu by checking [Brush type].
+If you select Vector layer as the layer type, you can specify the brush shape for the 3D line drawing from the pull-down menu by checking Brush type.

-Check this box to vary the Line thickness in the foreground and background.
-Increasing the distance between the top and bottom of the graph will result in emphasizing the different line widths.
-Also, if [Apply to outline only] is checked, only the outlines will be adjusted.
+Check this box to vary the line thickness in the foreground and background.
+Increasing the distance between the top and bottom of the graph will result in a greater difference between the line widths.
+Also, if Apply to outline only is checked, only the outlines will be adjusted.

 Adjusting texture lines

-This part will introduce, the [Texture lines] category an how to make adjustments to convert the texture of a 3D layer into lines.
+This part will introduce the Texture lines category and how to make adjustments to convert the texture of a 3D layer into lines.

-You can choose the expression color of the line output layer from [Gray] or [Monochrome].
+You can set the expression color of the extracted line layers to Gray or Monochrome.

 The items that can be adjusted vary depending on the detection method selected in 1.